avnascimento/snowflake-to-bq-data-transfer-tool/docs/DOCUMENTATION.md

 }
 ```

-This command creates a stage for each table (e.g., TEST_VALUE) and then runs a copy into command to unload data from
+This command creates a stage for each table (e.g., `TEST_VALUE`) and then runs a `COPY INTO` command to unload data from that table to the
-that table to the GCS bucket defined in storage integration (gs://snowflake-to-gcs-using-code/data-unload) and in above
+appropriate storage location—GCS if Snowflake is on GCP or S3 if Snowflake is on AWS.
+The GCS bucket is defined in the storage integration (`gs://snowflake-to-gcs-using-code/data-unload`)
-command.
+for GCP, or the S3 bucket(`s3://my-s3-bucket/`) for AWS, as specified in the command.

-The command is used to unload data from a Snowflake table to a GCS bucket.
-The stage is created for each table to store
+The command is used to unload data from a Snowflake table to a storage bucket.
+A stage is created for each table to temporarily store the data before
-the data before it is unloaded to the GCS bucket.
-The copy into command is used to unload the data from the stage to the
+it is unloaded to the respective bucket.
+The `COPY INTO` command is then used to unload the data from the stage to the storage bucket.
-GCS bucket.
-Users can also provide a query to unload data instead of the entire table, and there are a variety of
+Users can also provide a query to unload specific data instead of unloading the entire table.
+This approach can be used for various reasons,
-reasons why they might do this.
-Users don't want every column.
+such as when users don’t need every column from the table.

 Some column values are directly not supported in BigQuery like timestamp_LTZ etc so need to format it.
 Users purposely want to encrypt/apply few functions onto the data before unloading.